tezos/tezos-mirror/docs/protocols/alpha.rst

 - Introduce an Array module, making a subset of Stdlib.Array available to the protocol (MR :gl:`!6042`)

-- Introduce an Q module, making a subset of Zarith.Q available to the protocol (MR :gl:`!6042`)
+- Introduce a module Q, making a subset of Zarith.Q available to the protocol (MR :gl:`!6042`)

 - Generalise the Bounded module to support more datatypes.
 (MR :gl:`!6076`)